-Throughout the History department we teach an inspiring curriculum that encourages students to investigate and analyse a variety of topics that span from Medieval England through to major events in the 20th Century.
-We aim to prepare students with an integral set of skills that we develop from Year 7 onwards and ensure students have a deepened understanding of a range of topics that are useful across various other subjects and careers.
+Throughout the History department we am to deliver an inspiring curriculum that encourages students to investigate and analyse a variety of topics that span from Medieval England through to major events in the 20th Century.
+We have a focus that is integrated with Beauchamp’s High School’s whole school vision, encompassing family values and a want for students to push themselves to achieve their best and beyond.
+We aim to prepare students with an integral set of skills that we develop from Year 7 onwards and ensure students have a deepened understanding of a range of topics, such as analytical causation, that are useful across various other subjects and careers.
 Many students arrive at Beauchamps High School with an interest in a vast range of historical topics.
 Therefore, our curriculum has been created to build on their understanding of these topics and broaden their historical curiosity.
+The history curriculum endeavors to instill core British values such as tolerance and understanding through the teaching of a diverse range of subjects that promote debate and critical thinking to enhance pupils' understanding of the past and present.
 It is through this that we aim to inspire and encourage students to reach their full potential.

-In KS3, assessments are carried out regularly in the form of GCSE style questions, ensuring that students are fully prepared with the necessary skills by the time they reach KS4.
+In Key Stage 3, assessments are carried out regularly in the form of extended answers, which allows students to explore techniques and the depth needed for an essay-style question.
 We have a specific focus on analytical skills, using source and inference questions.

-At Beauchamps High School we offer the Edexcel GCSE History (9-1) course, studying the following 4 units:
+At Beauchamps High School we offer the Edexcel GCSE History (9-1), studying the following 4 units:

 Weimar and Nazi Germany: 1918-1939 (Paper 3)

 These units give students the opportunity to cover a broad time span of various events.
 We believe that this ensures students can identify with and enjoy learning about different aspects of History.
-From KS3 students develop written and analytical skills, these are then fine-tuned throughout our KS4 curriculum.
-We have 5 GCSE classes in our current Year 11 cohort and deliver lessons that are active and engaging.
-Our GCSE culminates in 3 History exams, taken at the end of Year 11.
+From Key Stage 3 students develop written and analytical skills, that are then fine-tuned throughout our Key Stage 4 curriculum.
+History is a popular options subject and we believe this is because we deliver lessons that are active and engaging.
+Our GCSE culminates in three History exams, taken at the end of Year 11.
 We believe a History GCSE allows students to hone their written skills and analyse a wide variety of sources and events, which can support their studies in other subjects and prepare them successfully for further education.

-We follow the OCR A Level History curriculum which is taught over two full years, culminating in 3 exams at the end of Year 13.
-Our A Level is focused on 3 taught units:
+We follow the OCR A Level History curriculum that is taught over two full years, culminating in three exams at the end of Year 13.
+Our A Level is focused on three taught units: